Drug Crimes Your Defense Starts Here

 Penalties for Drug Crimes in Texas

-• Penalty Group 1: Cocaine, Heroin, Methamphetamine – 180 days to life in prison, up to $250,000 in fines.
+• Penalty Group 1: Cocaine, heroin, methamphetamine – 180 days to life in prison, up to $250,000 in fines.

 • Penalty Group 3: Xanax, Valium, Ritalin – Up to 10 years in prison, up to $10,000 in fines.

-• Penalty Group 4: Codeine, Morphine (low doses) – Up to 1 year in jail, up to $4,000 in fines.
+• Penalty Group 4: Codeine, morphine (in low doses) – Up to 1 year in jail, up to $4,000 in fines.

 Defending Drug Possession Charges with a Houston Attorney